 It took years of listening for guidance, asking questions, and paying attention to signs and synchronicities.
 It required me to find meaning through inquiry and direct revelation.
 It meant making choices about where to put my energy.
 For example, I spent several years devoted to leading groups create star despachos ceremonies rather than focusing on my “healing business” as so many out there recommend.
 Why?
 Because spirit called me, and I understood the importance of the ceremonies.

-Discovering your sacred destiny has to do with being a “hollow bone” or what spiritual teachers refer to as egolessness and non-dual wisdom.
+Discovering your sacred destiny has to do with being a “hollow bone” or what spiritual teachers refer to as non-dual wisdomandegolessness.
 You learn to receive without judgment and attachment.

 It requires that you recognize your allies and let them nurture and teach you.
 It involves choice every step of the way.